UKCloud/documentation/articles/other/other-how-use-pricing-tool.md

     ![UKCloud for VMware](images/pricing-estimator-3.png)

-4. Any invalid selections or combinations will result in a dialog box appearing stating why this selection is invalid.
+4. Any invalid selections or combinations will result in a dialogue box appearing stating why this selection is invalid.
 The tool will then be returned to its state prior to the selection that caused this error message to appear.

     ![Error dialog box](images/pricing-estimator-4.png)